-Content Standards Use facts about supplemer multi-step problems to writ figure. ntary, complementary, vertical, and adjacent angles in e and solve simple equations for an unknown angle in a Explanations Angle relationships that can be explored include but are not limited to: same-side (consecutive) interior and same-side (consecutive) exterior angles are supplementary.
+Content Standards Use facts about supplementary, complementary, vertical, and adjacent angles in multi-step problems to write and solve simple equations for an unknown angle in a figure.
+Explanations Angle relationships that can be explored include but are not limited to: same-side (consecutive) interior and same-side (consecutive) exterior angles are supplementary.
 Content Limits Angle measurements are shown only in degrees and should not be greater than 180.
 Students should not be required to know the sum of the interior angles of any polygon.
 Context Context is allowed.
-Sample Tas sk Demands Common Item Formats Students will be required to find the unknown measure of a supplementary, complementary, vertical, or adjacent angle.
+Sample Ta sk Demands Common Item Formats Students will be required to find the unknown measure of a supplementary, complementary, vertical, or adjacent angle.
 Equation Response Students will be required to create an expression that can be used to find an unknown angle measurement.

 Minimally Proficient Partially Proficient Identify supplementary, complementary, vertical, and adjacent angles in a figure.
 Use facts about supplementary, complementary, vertical, and adjacent angles in multi-step problems to solve simple equations for an unknown angle in a figure.
-Proficient Highly Proficient Use facts about supplementary, complementary, vertical, and adjacent angles in multi-step problems to write and solve simple equations for an unknown Use facts about supplementary, complementary, vertical, and adjacent angles in multi-step problems to
+Proficient Highly Proficient Use facts about supplementary, complementary, vertical, and adjacent angles in multi-step problems to Use facts about supplementary, complementary, vertical, and adjacent angles in multi-step problems to